jameshughes89/cs4XX-EvolutionaryComputation/site/topics/genetic-algorithms/n-queens-ga-experiment.rst

 Comparing Results
 =================

-* The summary statistics of a distribution of results is a great way for a quick perspective of the results
+* The summary statistics of a distribution of results is a great way for a *quick* perspective of the results
 * Often, people will compare the summary statistics of two distributions to make a conclusion of what is *better*

     * If the results when using crossover X has a better mean than the results of crossover Y, then X is better, right?
+    * For example, from the data plotted in the below figure

+        * The mean of the genetic algorithm with a crossover rate of 70% was :math:`2.1`
+        * The mean of the genetic algorithm with a crossover rate of 20% was :math:`0.55`
+        * It would seem that the crossover rate of 20% provided better results

 * But in reality, this is a poor way to perform a comparison
 * This is because, the goal is to compare the distribution of the results, not the summary statistics

 * The simplest way to do this is to plot the distributions against each other and perform an eyeball test

 .. figure:: comparing_distributions.png
     :width: 500 px